• Skip to primary navigation

 I could have made a meal of the refried black beans.
 It made me wonder why I always use pinto when making vegan refried beans.

-(I remedied that once I got home.
-And I have a recipe coming up soon on the blog!)
+(I remedied that once I got home with a recipe for refried black beans.)

 (That’s why I have them in my black bean bowl & vegan black bean burritos.
 They really complement each other.)